When is Big Basin Redwoods State Park open?

 3. Provide a safe, high-quality visitor experience in which overcrowding of parking lots and trails will not deter visitors from having the ability to seek out recreational experiences that allow for a connection to the natural environment.

-Reservations are required to park a vehicle at Big Basin since the park reopened on July 22, 2022.
+Reservations have been available to park a vehicle at Big Basin since the park reopened on July 22, 2022.

-How will I make a day-use reservation for Big Basin Redwoods State Park?
+How do I make a day-use reservation for Big Basin Redwoods State Park?

-Any park visitor who wants to park inside Big Basin Redwoods State Park needs a day-use reservation.
+Any park visitor who wants to park inside Big Basin Redwoods State Park is encouraged to secure a day-use reservation to guarantee parking.
+(A limited number of first-come, first-serve parking spots are available daily.)
 Visitors arriving by bicycle do not require a reservation.

 How far in advance can I make a reservation?